MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 ### Validate the SharePoint Workflow Manager endpoint

-1. **Check from the SPWFM server first**. </br>
+1. **Check from the SPWFM server first**.
 a.
 Select **Workflow Management Site**.
-In the right-hand pane, choose **Browse *12290 (https)**. </br>
+In the right-hand pane, choose **Browse *12290 (https)**.
 b.
 A browser opens; navigate to https://localhost:12290.
-If you allowed connections over HTTP during setup, you'll have an HTTP endpoint on port 12291 and an HTTPS endpoint on port 12290. </br>
+If you allowed connections over HTTP during setup, you'll have an HTTP endpoint on port 12291 and an HTTPS endpoint on port 12290.
 c.
-Test both the http and https endpoints.</br>
+Test both the http and https endpoints.

 2. **Check from your SharePoint servers**.
-Ultimately it's your SharePoint servers that must connect to the SPWFM endpoint, so you must make confirm there's  connectivity from there as well. </br>
+Ultimately it's your SharePoint servers that must connect to the SPWFM endpoint, so you must make confirm there's  connectivity from there as well.
 a.
 Sign in to one of your SharePoint Servers with either the **SPWFM RunAs** account, or as a user that is a member of AdminGroup.
-See “Check the service account and admin group” step above. </br>
+See “Check the service account and admin group” step above.
 b.
-Browse to the FQDN of the SPWFM endpoint. </br>
+Browse to the FQDN of the SPWFM endpoint.

 For example: